ruicliu/botframework-telephony/samples/csharp_dotnetcore/05.telephony-echo-bot-recording/README.md

     ```
 - Open samples\csharp_dotnetcore\05.telephony-call-recording-echo\telephony-echo-recording.sln in Visual Studio
 - Build and publish telephony-echo-bot-recording to the telephony bot above
-- This bot should now be able to recording incoming calls.
+- This bot should now be able to record incoming calls.

 ### Download call recording files